Workshop

 aes(x = species, y = myoglobin))

-are in the seal
+, are columns in the dataframe,seal

 ggplot() +